DataDog/integrations-core/kafka/README.md

   logs_enabled: true
   ```

-* Add this configuration setup to your `kafka.d/conf.yaml` file to start collecting your Kafka Logs:
+* Add this configuration block to your `kafka.d/conf.yaml` file to start collecting your Kafka Logs:

   ```
   logs: